StarRocks/starrocks/docs/table_design/table_types/primary_key_table.md

 # Primary Key table

-When a table is created, you can define the primary key and sort key separately.
+when you create a table, you can define the primary key and sort key separately.
 When data is loaded into a Primary Key table, StarRocks sorts the data according to the sort key before it stores the data.
 Queries return the most recent record among a group of records that have the same primary key.
 Unlike the Unique Key table, the Primary Key table does not require aggregate operations during queries and supports the pushdown of predicates and indexes.
 As such, the Primary Key table can deliver high query performance despite real-time and frequent data updates.

 > **NOTE**
 >